FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 **Why it is limited:** Transformers require a two-coupled-inductor model (`K` element) with both winding inductances and coupling coefficient - values not available from a standard KiCad value field.

-**Plugin behavior:** eSim-BRIDGE generates a commented placeholder and reports as unsupported.
+**Plugin behaviour:** A commented placeholder is generated and the component is reported as unsupported.

 **Workaround:** Manually add a transformer subcircuit to `~/.esim-bridge/models/`:

 ```spice
 .subckt XFMR in1 in2 out1 out2
 L1 in1 in2 1m